amirongit/notecode/computerNetworkingATopDownApproach.md

 store & forward: transmission method used by packet switches in which the entire packet is buffered before its transmission begins.<br>
 output buffer: queue within packet switches which exist per outgoing communication link & used to put packets in order of arrival.<br>
-queuing delay: time taken by packets to wait in output buffers within packet switches.

 packet losses may happen when new packets arrive & their destined output buffer is full.